gardener/gardener/docs/development/local_setup.md

 #### Start a local kubernetes cluster

 For the development of Gardener you need a Kubernetes API server on which you can register Gardener's own Extension API Server as `APIService`.
-This cluster doesn't need any worker nodes to run pods, though, therefore, you can use the "nodeless Garden cluster setup" residing in `hack/local-garden`.This will start all minimally required components of a Kubernetes cluster (`etcd`, `kube-apiserver`, `kube-controller-manager`) and an `etcd` Instance for the `gardener-apiserver` as Docker containers.
+This cluster doesn't need any worker nodes to run pods, though, therefore, you can use the "nodeless Garden cluster setup" residing in `hack/local-garden`.
+This will start all minimally required components of a Kubernetes cluster (`etcd`, `kube-apiserver`, `kube-controller-manager`) and an `etcd` Instance for the `gardener-apiserver` as Docker containers.
 This is the easiest way to get your Gardener development setup up and running.